The Four Poisons

 - Surprise / wonder / astonishment.

-(The kanji characters of the last two Poisons have multiple English translations; Asian cultures apparently regard these as being instances of larger concepts.)
+(The kanji characters representing the last two Poisons have multiple English translations; Asian cultures apparently regard these feelings as instances of larger concepts.)

 It should be noted that the Four Poisons, the Sicknesses they cause, and the restraints those Sicknesses impose on you are not real things.
-Your incorrect perception of the world causes you to believe that these Four Poisons exist.
-While the concept is something that can be taught, by reading or lectures, teaching can only confer knowledge, and knowledge is insufficient to overcome the barriers of the mind.
-Such barriers can only be overcome by wisdom, which cannot be taught -- only grokked through life experiences.
+Their apparent existence are illusions caused by incorrect perceiving the world.
+While this concept is something that can be taught through reading or lectures, teaching can only confer knowledge, and knowledge is insufficient to overcome the barriers of the mind.
+Such barriers can only be overcome by wisdom, which cannot be taught -- it can only be grokked through life experiences.

 While there is no cure for these Four Sicknesses, treatment is available.
 By regularly overcoming small doses of the Four Poisons, you can gradually build an immunity to them, just like allergy shots.
-Martial arts training provides a controlled and structured venue to encounter these negative sensations, to help develop this immunity.
+Martial arts training provides a controlled and structured venue to encounter these negative sensations, and fosters this immunity.

 Manageable amounts of the Four Poisons can be overcome through fudōshin -- the “immovable mind” -- an unshakably calm state of total determination.
 Fudōshin is a state-of-spirit that is filled with the strength, endurance, and determination to surmount every obstacle in its path.
-This may sound daunting -- and it is -- that is why small doses are needed at first.
+This may sound daunting -- and it is -- which is why small doses are needed at first.
 Courage begets courage, self-confidence begets self-confidence.
 Understanding begets understanding, awareness begets awareness.
-By overcoming a challenge, you gain strength -- and by taking on greater challenges after that, you can use that strength to become stronger.
+By overcoming a challenge, you gain a quantum strength -- and by taking on progressively greater challenges, you can use that strength to become stronger.

 As such, Goshin-Jutsu (literally: “body-protecting art”) is a segue into Gōshin-Jutsu (literally: “hard-mind art”).